Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Limitation and Future Work

-In this paper, we introduce a novel emphasis on employing geometrical priors, particularly in the form of depth, for low-light enhancement, a aspect overlooked by previous methods.
+In this paper, we introduce a novel emphasis on employing geometrical priors, particularly in the form of depth, for low-light enhancement, an aspect overlooked by previous methods.
 Our extensive experiments across various datasets and networks demonstrate the effectiveness of our proposed HDGFFM.
 Despite achieving significant advancements, there are still areas for improvement.
 Firstly, further efforts are required to minimize model parameters and additional computational requirements of HDGFFM, even though it has not introduced heavy computations in this paper.
-Secondly, refining our frameworks to establish a greater distinction between ours and baselines is a future direction.
-This could be achieved by incorporating other 3D priors.
+Secondly, we plan to extend our strategy to incorporate geometrical priors for additional low-level vision tasks, aiming to develop a unified and generalizable theory.

+Additionally, we plan to investigate the use of other types of geometric information that could potentially enhance the performance of LLE tasks.
+For example, we believe our method can be extended to surface normals.
+This is because there are state-of-the-art surface normal prediction methods that can be applied to normal-light images to obtain the ground truth.